Candy does grow on trees

 In the late 18th century, it was mandatory for Jews in Europe to adopt fixed family names.
 My ancestors, expressing their affinity to the holy land, chose the name of a tree that grows there: Teitelbaum, which means date palm tree in German.

-The fruit that had been a staple in the Middle Eastern cuisines for thousands of years has recently found its way into the US mainstream as an ingredient in energy bars and nutritious desserts.
-In Sweet Tahini, we embrace dates in every possible way, and along with using it as base ingredient for our bite-size snacks, we also add silan (date syrup produced by heating dates in water to soften, then blended and strained to remove pits and cooked again until all the water has been evaporated) to balance the flavors in our tahini bread, and our date flavored sesame butter consists of tahini blended with this dark naturally sweet syrup and a note of cinnamon.
-In our cooking classes, we demonstrate how to use silan in meat dishes and desserts.
+The fruit that had been a staple in Middle Eastern cuisines for thousands of years has recently found its way into the US mainstream as an ingredient in energy bars and nutritious desserts.
+In Sweettahini, we embrace dates in every possible way, and along with using them as the base ingredient for our rolls, we also use Silan (date syrup produced by heating dates in water to soften, then blended and strained to remove pits and cooked again until all the water has been evaporated) to add a sweet note or to enhance the flavors in many of our recipes.

 My grandfather passed away in 2000, shortly after the new millennium began.
 The palm tree we planted as kids in front of his house grew tall and to this day still stands.
 His eldest son, my father, passed away two years later and we planted a dwarf palm tree next to his gravestone.
 My brothers’ families carry the name Tamari to the next generation, and I kept this name in the family by naming my youngest daughter Tamar.

-In the photo: 3nd and 4rd generation of the Tamari family visit a palm tree orchard in Ein Yahav, Israel, during harvest time.
+In the photo: 4th generation of the Tamari family standing on a dates harvesting vehicle in a palm tree orchard in Ein Yahav, Israel.